 Ground black pepper

 First, prepare the eggplant.
-Using a sharp knife it lengthwise into slices, about 1/4-inch thick.
-Extract the bitterness from the eggplanlt using either of the methods:
+Using a sharp knife it lengthwise into slices, about 1/4-inch (6-mm) thick.
+Extract the bitterness from the eggplant using either of the methods below:

 Method 1: Put a colander in the sink.
 Arrange the eggplant slices in the colander; sprinkle generously (about 2 tablespoons) with salt.
 Place a weight, such a plate with jars on top or a heavy lid, on top, to apply pressure.
 Leave for 20 minutes, to allow the bitter dark juices to drain.
 Rinse and thoroughly pat dry with paper towels.